dimgatz98/auth_api/README.md

 $ nvm ls-remote
 # Install node
 $ nvm install node
-# and use this version with:
+# you can also specify version and use this version with the following command
 $ nvm use
 # Install npm
 $ nvm install-latest-npm